hugros-93/agentic-art/README.md

 ## Separate domain from AI infrastructure

-The canvas should not know about LangChain or Ollama.
+The canvas should not know about LangChain, Ollama, or Mistral.

 ```text
 Domain